EvenChang/OpenWebUI-Pipeline/README.md

 This pipeline extends the traditional **RAG (Retrieval-Augmented Generation)** workflow with **intelligent API integration**.
 When an MCP API call fails due to missing parameters, the pipeline uses an **LLM reasoning layer** to:

-- Infer missing parameters from conversation history, or
+- Infer missing parameters from conversation history.
 - Ask the user for clarification — instead of simply returning a 422 error.